lelandrichardson/lelandrichardson.github.io/src/content/compose-from-first-principles/index.md

 The `group` method is expected to have a key passed into it.
 This key will be cached in the cache array just like inputs to `memo`, but when it doesn't match the key from the previous execution, the runtime will seek through the cache to determine if the group has been moved, removed, or is a new group to be inserted.

-Note that the key itself of the group is only scoped to the immediate parent group, so there is no need for keys to be globally unique.
-Now if we want to correctly use groups in our TodoApp example, we might have something like:
+Note that the key of the group is only scoped to the immediate parent group, so there is no need for keys to be globally unique, just unique among its siblings.
+Now if we want to correctly use groups in our TodoApp example, we might end up with something like:

 ```kotlin
 fun Composer.TodoItem(item: TodoItem) {